mlflow/mlflow/docs/source/models.rst

 .. note:: Overriding the data type for a pipeline when loading as a :ref:`python_function (pyfunc) model flavor <pyfunc-model-flavor>` is not supported.
     The value set for ``torch_dtype`` during ``save_model()`` or ``log_model()`` will persist when loading as `pyfunc`.

+Input data types for audio pipelines
+""""""""""""""""""""""""""""""""""""
+The Audio Pipeline types, when loaded as a :ref:`python_function (pyfunc) model flavor <pyfunc-model-flavor>` have two input types available:

+* "raw" `bytes`.
+This is the default serialization format of audio files.
+It is the easiest format to utilize due to the fact that
+Pipeline implementations will autonomously convert the audio bitrate from the file with the use of `ffmpeg` (a required dependency if using this format).
+When using the `pyfunc` representation of the pipeline directly (not through serving), the sound file can be passed directly as `bytes` without any modification.
+When used through serving, the `bytes` data must be base64 encoded.

+* `np.ndarray`.
+This input format requires that both the bitrate has been set prior to conversion to `numpy.ndarray` (i.e., through the use of a package like
+`librosa` or `pydub`) and that the model has been saved with a signature that uses the `np.ndarray` format for the input.

+.. note:: It is very important for audio models that if you are using a model for serving and intend to pass pre-formatted audio as `np.ndarray` that
+    the model has been saved with this signature configuration.
+Failure to do so will result in type casting errors due to the default signature for audio transformers pipelines being set as expecting `binary` (`bytes`) data.

 .. _model-evaluation: